Years 5 & 6 IMP Ukulele in Schools

 Participation in the IMP ukulele program is a two-year commitment, and the only point of entry is the beginning of Year 5.
 Students are expected to remain in the class for the full two years.
 Families are asked to consider this commitment carefully before accepting or declining an offer of place.
 Once the Year 5 program has begun, students cannot be ‘recruited’ to join the program to replace students who have left.

-Please note that at some schools, this selection process will not apply, as all students in the year group may automatically be included in the ukulele program.
+Please note that at some schools, this selection process may not apply, as all students in the year group may automatically be included in the ukulele program.
 This depends on the needs and size of the school.

 Resources Provided

-Students accepting a place in the Year 5 Ukulele Ensemble at their school will be provided with a ukulele.
+Students accepting a place in the Year 5 Ukulele Band at their school will be provided with a ukulele.
 This ukulele is the property of the student and does not need to be returned to the school upon completion of the program.
 Students will also receive all required printed music.
 Parents/carers are welcome to purchase instruments for their students if desired, but there will be no reduction in IMP fees payable.
 Students who misplace or damage their instruments may be asked to purchase another instrument from the IMP.
 Please note that at most schools, students will be required to take their ukuleles home between lessons.

 Cost